 Luckily, it doesn’t need to be daunting, and with some basics under your belt, you’ll be on your way to being a synth master.
-We will talk about how synthesizers work, the different aspects of a synth, different types of synthesizers, and much more; let’s go!
+In this article, I will talk about how synthesizers work, the different aspects of a synth, different types of synthesizers, and much more; let’s go!

 What is a synthesizer?

-Let’s expand a little.
-Synthesizers are electronic instruments that can produce a wide range of sounds.
+In a nutshell, a synthesizer is an electronic instrument that generates a wide range of sounds using an electrical signal.
 Sounds range from emulating acoustic instruments to weird and wonderful bass, pad, lead, and percussive tones.

 Synthesizers don’t physically create those vibrations with hammers or anything like that.
 Instead, an electrical signal passes through a signal path to an amplifier.
 The amplifier then sends the signal through a speaker to create vibrations in the air that we hear as sound.

 So, in short, a synthesizer mimics those vibrations through an electrical signal and digital or analog processing.
-We will cover this in more detail, don’t worry.
+I will cover this in more detail, don’t worry.